Efficient Quantum State Sample Tomography with Basis-dependent Neural-networks: Results

 \subsection{Classical Fidelity for Noisy Quantum Device TFIM Generation}

-To demonstrate this tomographic process on a real quantum system we applied it to random local basis measurements taken of 6-qubit states prepared on the $\textit{ibmq\_singapore}$ and $\textit{ibmq\_paris}$ devices (run in early April 2020).
-These states were prepared using circuits that were optimised with a tensor-network based method (using the quimb python package \cite{Gray2018}) to output the ground-state of the 1-D anti-ferromagnetic transverse field Ising model (TFIM), to within a quantum infidelity of order $10^{-5}$.
+To demonstrate this tomographic process on a real quantum system we applied it to random local basis measurements taken for a set of 6-qubit states prepared on the $\textit{ibmq\_singapore}$ and $\textit{ibmq\_paris}$ devices \cite{Qiskit} (run in early April 2020).
+These states were prepared using circuits that were optimised with a tensor-network based method (using the quimb python package \cite{Gray2018}) to output a state that, in the absence of any device errors, matches the ground-state of the 1-D anti-ferromagnetic transverse field Ising model (TFIM), to within a quantum infidelity of order $10^{-5}$.
 This was done by expressing an ansatz circuit in terms of a tensor-network and then taking advantage of tensor contraction schemes to maximise the fidelity between the target ground state and the output of the circuit.
-The anti-ferromagnetic TFIM Hamiltonian with spins on the $i$th site $S_i^x$ and $S_i^x$ along the $x$ and $z$ axes respectively is given by
+The anti-ferromagnetic TFIM Hamiltonian used here is for a $1$-dimensional spin-chain with spins on the $i$th site $S_i^x$ and $S_i^z$ along the $x$ and $z$ axes respectively is given by

-and undergoes a phase transition when $J_z$ (the interaction strength) and $J_x$ (the transverse field) are roughly equal in magnitude.
+where the first sum is performed over nearest neighbour pairs $\langle i,j\rangle$.
+The system undergoes a phase transition when $J_z$ (the interaction strength) and $J_x$ (the transverse field) are equal in magnitude.
 This model provides a good test case for the tomographic process as by varying the relative size of $J_z$ and $J_x$ we can examine its performance as the ground-state goes from the Bell-like state ($\ket{\psi_0}\sim\ket{01}^{\otimes n/2}+\ket{10}^{\otimes n/2}$) for small $J_x$ to the non-entangled product state ($\ket{\psi_0}\sim\ket{+}^{\otimes n}$) via an intermediate state that exhibits long-range entanglement.
 The BDRBM utilised here consisted of an RBM with 6 hidden neurons and a simple linear FFNN (consisting only of input and output layers) which outputs RBM parameters, $\lambda^{out}$, as